genropy/genropy_saved/docs/genro/database/structure/packages/webpages/webpages.rst

     Genro provides the application GUI using webpages.
 GnrCustomWebPage.
 The standard usage of Genro GnrCustomWebPages is to use them in a combo with some :ref:`model_table`\s to create a DBMS :ref:`genro_structure_mainproject`.

-    You can act on a Genro webpage through:
+    You can act on a Genro webpage through many elements: please check every relative section if you need to learn more about them.

     * **Widgets elements** - Used to create the webpage's layout and to introduce the input elements (button, checkbox, etc).